 Lawrence Tech is a student-centered, comprehensive, teaching university with focused, technologically oriented professional programs.
-As a student-centered university, we have developed both undergraduate and graduate educational goals in three critical areas:
+As a student-centered university, we have developed both undergraduate and graduate educational goals.

 University Assessment Reports

 All academic departments submit annual assessment reports to the University Assessment Committee.
 The academic year reports are filed in the following fall semester.
 These reports are reviewed by the Assessment Committee and are also discussed with the Dean, Department Chair, Director of Assessment, and Assistant Provost at a special review meeting.
 Annual assessment reports are posted to this web page in the following spring semester.